jalexanderqed/cs273_github_nlp/info/README.md

 }
 ```

-`Avatar` is a link to the user's GitHub user profile picture, and `keywords`
+`avatar` is a link to the user's GitHub user profile picture, and `keywords`
 is an array of words from topics this user specializes in.
 These users should be displayed in
 a list.
 Clicking on each user in this list should link to the page `/users/<id>` described below.